blogs

 Combine yoga postures (asanas), breathing techniques (pranayama), and guided meditation to offer a comprehensive experience.
 This blend supports students' physical fitness, emotional resilience, and mental clarity.

-Customize Yoga by Age Group
+Customise Yoga by Age Group

 Use fun, story-based yoga flows for younger kids and structured sequences for older students.
 Tailor intensity, duration, and themes to suit each group's physical and emotional maturity.